gspeiliu/aklimate/README.md

 * preds_train : AKLIMATE predictions on training set.

 **Prediction**\
-*Inputs*
+*Inputs* \
-*akl_obj* : an AKLIMATE model
+*akl_obj* : an AKLIMATE model \
-*dat* : samples x features data frame where columns might be of different type *fsets* : list of prior knowledge feature sets *kernels* : Pre-computed kernels for the MKL prediction part.
-By default the value is NULL, i.e. test kernels are computed on the fly from the RF models stored in the aklimate object.
+*dat* : samples x features data frame where columns might be of different type \
+*fsets* : list of prior knowledge feature sets \
+*kernels* : Pre-computed kernels for the MKL prediction part.
+By default the value is NULL, i.e. test kernels are computed on the fly from the RF models stored in the aklimate object. \
 *store_kernels* : Boolean variable indicating whether test_kernels should be stored in output.
-Default is FALSE.
+Default is FALSE. \

 *Output* \
-List with the following elements
+List with following elements:
 * preds : Predictions.If akl_obj$akl_pars$type is "response", this is a vector class predictions or regression estimates.
 If akl_obj$akl_pars$type is "probability" (classification tasks only), it is a matrix with predicted probabilities of membership for each class.
 * kernel : If store_kernels is TRUE, the test kernels.
 Default is FALSE.